ujov/edu.jee7.certification.preparation/sample/README.md

 * the `validateConstructor` method is called every time the Beans constructor is called
 * `@PostConstruct` method needs to be executed after dependency injection, only one method can be annotated
-* `@PreDestroy` is called before the instance is removed by the container
+* `@PreDestroy` is called before the instance is removed by the container, it is not called when an instance method throws an exception (MDB) or a method is not called if Timeout occurs when stateful session bean is passivated.
 * `@PrePassivate` only for stateful session beans, may throw **system runtime exception** but not application exceptions
 * `@PostActivate` only for stateful session beans, may throw **system runtime exception** but not application exceptions
 * void <METHOD>() They can have public, private, protected, or package level access.